 - 1. Approval of the landscape plan is contingent on approval of the proposed Planned Development Amendment/master plan amendment PDA 5-23 and associated variances. - 2.
 The applicant shall submit a revised landscape plan addressing the following: - a.
-The landscape plan shall be consistent with the approved site plan, and incorporate applicable revisions including those reflected in the November 9, 2023 revised plan submittal and conditions of approval.
-Any revisions required to the plans for PDA 5-23 and TML 4-23, shall be reflected in a revised landscape plan consistent with the revised site plan, incorporating any required revisions of the site plan. - b.
-Revise the proposed design of the frontage for the design of the planter strip to be consistent with McMinnville standards, with a standard rather than recessed planter strip that allows for installation of street trees.

-- c.
-The plantings and site details shall be consistent with the November 9, 2023 revised plan submittal, including the planting at the south side of the open space area between buildings B and D to incorporate landscaping influenced by agricultural themes consistent with policies 15 and 16 of the Three Mile Lane Area Plan and incorporating food cultivation to meet 17.11.110.4.e. - 3.
+The landscape plan shall be revised to be consistent with the approved site plan, including the wider 10-foot landscape area along the west property line. - b.
+Revise the proposed design of the frontage for the design of the planter strip to be consistent with McMinnville standards, with a standard rather than recessed planter strip that allows for installation of street trees. - c.
+Revise the planting at the south side of the open space area between buildings B and D to incorporate landscaping influenced by agricultural themes consistent with policies 15 and 16 of the Three Mile Lane Area Plan.
+It is recommended that area or other are also incorporate food cultivation to meet 17.11.110.4.e.
+Otherwise, demonstrate which four items in 17.11.110.4 are being addressed. - d.
+If any revisions are required to the plans for PDA 5-23 and TML 4-23, the applicant shall submit a revised landscape plan consistent with the revised site plan for review and approval, incorporating any required revisions of the site plan. - 3.
 The plan shall comply with the vision clearance standards of Chapter 17.54.
 The applicant shall show how proposed landscaping will screen the parking lot and also comply with the vision clearance height limits (not to exceed three feet) within vison clearance areas at driveway approaches. - 4.
 The applicant shall install landscaping, including street trees, as shown on the revised and approved landscape plan, and shall comply with required conditions of approval.
 Landscaping shall be installed prior to occupancy or may be secured for up to six months as specified in Chapter 17.57. - 5.
 The applicant shall contact the appropriate utility-locate service (dial 811 or 800-332-2344) prior to any planting excavation to ensure that underground utilities are not damaged. - 6.
 The applicant shall maintain proper clearances around the existing and future water and electrical services that will be located on the site. - 7.
-The planting of street trees shall be subject to the design drawings and specification developed by the City in May 2014 as revised.
-The applicant shall provide root barrier protection per standards in order to minimize sidewalk and tree root conflicts to a depth of eighteen (18) inches.
+The planting of street trees shall be subject to the design drawings and specification developed by the City in May 2014 as revised The applicant shall provide root barrier protection per standards in order to minimize sidewalk and tree root conflicts to a depth of eighteen (18) inches.
 In addition, street trees shall be staked and provided with two (2) deep watering tubes to promote deep root growth per the specification. - 8.
 The applicant is reminded that trees are not to be planted within: - a.
 Five (5) feet of a private driveway or alley; - b.
 Ten (10) feet of a fire hydrant, transformer, power or water vault, water meter box, utility pole, sanitary sewer, storm or water line; or - c.
-Twenty (20) feet of street light standards or street intersections. - 9.
-All street trees shall be a minimum of two (2) inches in caliper measured at six (6) inches above grade.
-All trees shall be healthy grown nursery stock with a single straight trunk, a well-developed leader with tops and roots characteristic of the species cultivar or variety.
-All trees must be free of insects, diseases, mechanical injury, and other objectionable features when planted. - 10.
-The applicant shall schedule an inspection with the McMinnville Public Works Superintendent of the installed root barrier and water tubes prior to any street tree planting.
-Trees intended for planting shall be on-site and available for inspection.
-The applicant shall contact the McMinnville Public Works Superintendent, at (503) 434-7316 to schedule a planting inspection prior to backfilling. - 11.
-All approved landscaping and street trees shall be continually maintained, including necessary watering, weeding, pruning, and replacement, by the developer or property owner.
-Maintenance of the street trees shall be the continuing obligation of the abutting property owner. - 12.
-The approved landscape plan shall not expire unless the Planned Development is substantially amended, at which time a new landscape plan would be required.
-As provided in Section 17.57.070(C), minor changes in the landscape plan, such as like-for-like replacement of plants, shall be allowed, as long as they do not alter the character and aesthetics of the original plan.
-It shall be the Planning Director's decision as to what constitutes a major or minor change.
-Major changes to the landscape plan shall be reviewed and approved by the Landscape Review Committee.
+Twenty (20) feet of street light standards or street intersections.